Tcanchii/Telling-Stories-Repository/README.md

 - General design theory
 - How to make data easier to parse

+After graduating I will be working in AI development so my hope with this class is to be able to make more user friendly designs.

 # Portfolio Examples

 ## Assignment: [Visualizing Government Debt](visualizing-government-debt)